-- A. Unsatisfactory Performance.
-An academic staff employee shall be subject to discipline or dismissal for unsatisfactory performance... - B. Misconduct.
-An academic staff employee who has violated a university rule or policy or has engaged in conduct that adversely affects the staff member's performance of his or her obligations to the university shall be subject to discipline or dismissal for misconduct.
+B. Misconduct.
+An academic staff employee who has violated a university rule or policy or has engaged in conduct that adversely affects the staff member's performance of his or her responsibilities to the university or that affects the ability of another individual to do the same shall be subject to discipline or dismissal for misconduct.